vincentlaguna/learn-c-cpp/README.md

 - Using #error/#warning for compilation termination with error/warning messages
 - Advanced char functions
 - Text Formatting using multiple source and header files
+- Using Makefiles and Make utility for multiple src/.h/.o files
 -

 What I have learned in C++: